solidi/writing/80-the-ultimate-hot-wheels-legend.md

 Complete with post-explosion radiation detectors of which the [LaCoFD](https://fire.lacounty.gov/) Hazmat Response Team was concerned, Dr. Feynman's name appeared in [one local newspaper](https://gardenavalleynews.org/), and his allergic reaction to such perpetual devices was written.
 The injured news reporter wrote its [full accounting](https://medium.com/@solidi/a-tragic-american-toy-story-f0c19e58534e).

+The investigation was closed in under 48 hours.
+This author suspects something amiss because of the incident's complexity, with scores of witnesses and questions of technology, and because it was printed as a "non-professional and amateurish" demonstration.

+Mr. Papp and Mr. Roser had many burdens to clear up quickly.
+Then, evidence of not cooperating fully, "the firm refused to disclose to officials the chemical composition of the fuel."
+They never revealed the technology when the authorities asked.

-However, Dr. Feynman remained hidden, as news agencies AP, UPI, and The Los Angeles Times failed to mention the Nobel Laureate's name.
+Adding to the complexity, Dr. Feynman remained hidden, as news agencies AP, UPI, and The Los Angeles Times failed to mention the Nobel Laureate's name.
 It included a manhunt that circulated in the news.

 Dr. Richard Feynman is "The Great Explainer" of science.
 In 1942, [J. Robert Oppenheimer](https://en.wikipedia.org/wiki/J._Robert_Oppenheimer) hand-selected him for the [Trinity project](https://en.wikipedia.org/wiki/Trinity_(nuclear_test)).
 As a team leader, he co-created the atomic bomb.
 While working at Caltech, he was awarded the Nobel Peace Prize in 1965.

-Later, author and close confidant [Ralph Leighton](https://en.wikipedia.org/wiki/Ralph_Leighton) captured his delightful stories of merrymaking, including picking locks and breaching security checks at Los Alamos.

 ![**DEBUNKER IN THE PARKING LOT** - Mr. Feynman, center rear, and J. Robert Oppenheimer to the right in the photo.
 New evidence confirms Dr. Feynman's direct interaction in the incident, [which prints all three men's names](https://josephpapp.com/gardena-valley-news-nov-21-1968/), including Mr. Hartman's and Josef Papp.](images/80-06.jpeg)

+Later, author and close confidant [Ralph Leighton](https://en.wikipedia.org/wiki/Ralph_Leighton) captured his delightful stories of merrymaking, including picking locks and breaching security checks at Los Alamos.

 The scientist's presence in the parking lot remained unverified for decades, and Dr. Feynman's [accounting](https://hoaxes.org/comments/papparticle2.html), which contained blatant mistakes, has never been corroborated.